Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Realization of

+\textbf{Example.} An illustrative example of \DyBW for 4 heterogeneous workers with a fully-connected network topology is presented in Figure \ref{fig:DyBW}.
+At the 1st iteration ($k=1$), worker $4$ first completes the local computation, it waits until the neighbor worker $1$ finishes the local computation.
+Then, workers $4$ and $1$ exchange the updates and \DyBW stores nodes $1, 4$ into $\cV$, and edge $(1,4)$ into $\cP$.
+This terminates the 1st iteration.
+At the 3rd iteration ($k=3$), worker $4$ first completes the local computation, it waits until worker $1$ completes the local computation.
+However, since nodes $1,4$ have been stored in $\cV$ and edge $(1,4)\in\cP$, worker $4$ keeps waiting until worker $2$ completes the local computation.
+Workers $1,2,4$ exchange updated information, and \DyBW stores new worker $2$ in $\cV$ and $\cP=\{(1,4), (2,3), (1,2), (2,4)\}$, which ends the 3rd iteration.
+Since there exists a path for any arbitrary two workers in $\cG^\prime:=\{\cP,\cV\}$ with $\cV=\cN$, \DyBW resets $\cV$ and $\cP$ as empty sets and move to the next iteration.}

 \begin{remark} The procedures in Algorithm \ref{alg:Proposed_Algo1} can be executed by each worker independently, and thus enables a fully decentralized implementation.
 Need to mention that ID sharing requires a much lower communication overhead compared with parameters sharing among neighbors.
 Hence no extra overhead is introduced.
 The overall communication overhead for each worker is upper-bounded by $\cO(2NB)$ with $B$ being the maximum number of iterations for searching a strongly-connected graph $\cG^\prime:=\{\cP,\cV\}$, which is smaller than $N-1$.
-In addition, \DyBW needs a memory size no more than $\cO(N)$ to store a local copy of $\cP$ and $\cV$ as aforementioned. \end{remark}
+In addition, \DyBW needs a memory size no more than $\cO(N)$ to store a local copy of $\cP$ and $\cV$ as aforementioned. { One of our key contributions is the Pathsearch procedure, which is essentially used to determine when a logical iteration ends.
+The Pathsearch procedure ends at each iteration only when a new link is established in $\mathcal{P}$.
+This definition of an iteration in \DyBW is different from the one in AD-PSGD where a single gradient update on whichever worker is counted as one iteration.
+In \DyBW, an iteration involves a more complex process that includes a local SGD step, a graph searching procedure, and a gossip-average operation.
+Moreover, since Pathsearch guarantees at each iteration, a new worker must be involved in the parameter exchange, and all workers will participate at least once every $N-1$ iterations.
+This is also a key property of our proposed \DyBW. } \end{remark}